HafsaBintAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 0. Script that prints the path name of the current working directory
 1. Script that display the contents list of current directory
-3. Script that changes the working directory to the homedirectory
+2. Script that changes the working directory to the home directory
+3. Script that display current directory contents in a long format